gui-gaspar/PyaGPT/README.md

 Simply copy their content into the Neo4j `prompt` to import all data related to Instituto Piaget and user-specific information.

+## Try It Out

+The project is now ready to run! 🚀 Feel free to explore PyaGPT, test its features, and share any suggestions or report bugs. 📝 Your feedback is greatly appreciated and helps improve the project for everyone. 💡

-### Note
+## Note

 Response times from the models may vary depending on your computer’s performance and available resources.
 Some queries, especially those involving multimodal inputs like images or PDFs, may take a few extra seconds to process.
 Please be patient while PyaGPT generates the response.

 ![Loading GIF](images/pyagpt_loading.gif)

-## Try It Out

-The project is now ready to run! 🚀 Feel free to explore PyaGPT, test its features, and share any suggestions or report bugs. 📝 Your feedback is greatly appreciated and helps improve the project for everyone. 💡